UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 To avoid bill spikes, compare the standard 12-month fixed rate rather than short-term introductory offers.

-Both companies offer the standard menu of fixed and variable rate plans, but you will quickly spot differences in contract lengths and renewal terms.
-Understanding the fixed vs variable gas rates Georgia residents encounter is critical to avoiding a massive bill spike during the frigid winter months.
+Both companies offer standard fixed and variable options, but understanding the fixed vs variable gas rates Georgia residents encounter is critical to avoiding a massive bill spike.
+In 2026, standard 12-month fixed plans generally range between $0.65 and $0.85 per therm, depending on the season and market conditions.

 Plan NameRatePlan TypeBase ChargeCancellation Fee